veronikayurchuk/beautiful-jekyll/_posts/2016-08-14-Classification and detection using CNN.md

-The labelmap_voc.prototxt consist of number of label and corresponed name.
+The labelmap_voc.prototxt consist of number of labels and corresponed names.

 ```python